S81D/MC_tuning/README.md

 ### Usage
+`AmBe_tuning.ipynb` - the tuning script I used to compare the AmBe simulated samples to the calibration data.
+This particular implementation (and the files outlined above) should be interpreted as the tuned version of the simulation, and thus the cluster parameters agree closely.
+The machinery can be adjusted if re-tuning from scratch.

 Run each jupyter cell, making sure to adjust paths accordingly.
 The script will first load in both the data and MC for each dataset (depending on the script), before performing a chi squared comparison and producing plots.
 Depending on the dataset, the script may take long to compile (~10 minutes max for a given cell).